What does Handicap Mean in Golf? (Explained for Beginners)

 A golf handicap allows everyone to play the great game on equal footing.

-In this article, we’ll explain why handicaps are so important, how to calculate your golf handicap, and most importantly, how you can improve yours starting today.
+In this article, we’ll explain why golf handicaps are so important, how to calculate your golf handicap, and most importantly, how you can improve yours starting today.

 What Does Handicap Mean in Golf?

-A handicap index creates a numerical measure that registers a golfer’s ability based on their scores at various golf courses.
 Simply put, a golf handicap gives you a number that shows how many strokes you will need on a neutral course.

 If you’ve recently played, you may have noticed terms such as Course Rating, Slope Rating, and Course Slope on your scorecard.

-The United States Golf Association has long held that golf handicaps are a way to measure a golfer’s true skill level at any course in the country.
+The United States Golf Association has long held that golf handicaps are a way to measure a golfer’s true skill level at any golf course in the country.

-Handicaps also provide golfers the ability to play a fair match, no matter the difference in skill level.
+Golf handicaps also provide golfers the ability to play a fair match, no matter the difference in skill level.

 How to Calculate Your Handicap

-Finding a good and accurate golf handicap calculator app remains the best shortcut when figuring out your playing handicaps, but if you like putting pencil to paper to calculate your handicapping number, here’s the way to get your score.
+But if you like putting pencil to paper to calculate your handicapping number, here’s the way to get your score.

 1. You need to find the adjusted total score using the calculations below